Dynaloo/Monitoring-Freebox/README.md

 Click Continue.

 - Copy the provided admin API token and store it securely.

   Or,

-- create a specific token for the "freebox" bucket.
+- Create and copy a specific token for the "freebox" bucket.

 - Remember to adjust the retention period (e.g., 3 days for the Freebox bucket)